 Yes, you are eligible.
 The age of the person you are caring for does not impact your eligibility.

 I am a carer for someone with dementia.
 Am I eligible for the NEON-C Trial?

 If the person you are caring for has also experienced any kind of mental health distress, such as anxiety or depression, which we know to be common in dementia, then you would be eligible.

 How long will it take me to receive a voucher for completing questionnaires?

 Only people who are allocated to the NEON Trial, for people with experience of psychosis, will receive a voucher for questionnaire completion.
 If you have been allocated to the NEON Trial, we will aim to send your voucher within five working days of completing questionnaires.
-Please note this may take slightly longer during public holidays.
+Please note this may take slightly longer during public holidays and busy periods.